DO NOT SHARE SOCIALMEDIA.ORG HEALTH CONTENT WITH ANYONE OUTSIDE OF SOCIALMEDIA.ORG HEALTH. EVER.

 Why can’t I share with my agencies and vendors?

-This is a hospitals-only, 100% vendor-free organization.
+This is a 100% vendor-free organization.
 That is one of our most fundamental guarantees.
 It enables honest conversations about vendors, which is one of the most valuable parts of the experience.
 Your trusted consultant or the PR agency person also works for a lot of other clients — which would violate our vendor-free rules.

 What can I share with my agency/consultant/contractor/tech provider?

 Nothing.
 Don’t even think about it.
 If you see something through SocialMedia.org Health, it can’t be shared with anyone outside of the community.
-Never share anything, in any format, that could be traced back to an organization or individual.
+Never share anything, in any format, that could be traced back to a company or individual.
 If that vendor or agency can trace the information back to a member, they’ll talk to them about it — and once that member realizes they’re being ambushed with confidential information, they’ll never share with any of us again.

 Can I even tell people I’m a member?